Gaudiot/Pong-Game/README.md

 Pong-Game is a 2-Player game that the players are only allowed to move vertically.

 The left player can move up and down using the 'W' and 'S' keys, respectively.
 The right player can move up and down using the 'UpArrow' and 'DownArrow' keys, respectively.

+If you choose to play against the AI be aware that you'll be the right player.

 ## Who wins?